paceaux/flex-modal/readme.md

-# Flex Modal: A ridiculously flexible modal window #
+# flexModal: A ridiculously flexible modal window #

 A modal window flexible enough to work with your Content Management System and your content authors.